OEWG Chair releases Zero Draft and Rev 1 of the Final Report, setting stage for final talks

 Existing and potential threats

 States expressed growing concern over intensifying ICT threats amid a challenging geopolitical climate.
 They noted the development of military ICT capabilities and the increasing use of ICTs in conflicts.
 Concerns extended to malicious activities targeting critical and civilian infrastructure, undersea cables, orbit communication network, space-based networks, industrial systems, operational technology, 5G, IoT, cloud services, VPNs, and firewalls.
-Serious concern was expressed regarding malicious ICT activity targeting international and humanitarian organisations.
+Serious concern was expressed regarding malicious ICT activity targeting international and humanitarian organisations, including their in-country missions.
 A worrying increase in states’ malicious use of ICT-enabled covert information campaigns to influence another state’s processes, systems and overall stability was also noted.

+A particular emphasis was made on the challenges of the market for spyware and intrusion tools.
+States noted the growing availability of commercial ICT intrusion tools and vulnerabilities on the dark web.
+Importantly, the text also calls for meaningful action by the states, warning that without it, these threats are expected to increase as the market grows and diversifies further.
 New and emerging technologies, particularly AI and quantum computing, were considered double-edged, offering security benefits and expanding the attack surface.
-AI-driven attacks and misuse of large language models (LLMs) were noted as reducing barriers to malicious activity.
+AI-driven attacks and misuse of large language models (LLMs) for generating malware and deepfakes were noted as reducing barriers to malicious activity.
 States stressed the need for secure-by-design approaches, post-quantum cryptography, and strong data protection.

 The report’s recommendations